-The nature of the work of this committee includes interaction with SMEs involved in the development and review of course materials.
-This association broadens the field of knowledge for committee members and provides incentive to stay longer at the ASHRAE conferences and attend other technical meetings of interest.
+- Approximately 4 to 8 hours per month follow-up with Technical Committees or SMEs on project development and/or Scope Development of projects. - 3.
+Nature of the work of this committee includes interaction with subject matter experts involved in development and review of course materials; this broadens the field of knowledge for Committee Members.
+Membership in the Committee also provides the incentive to stay longer at the Winter and Annual Conferences and attend other technical meetings of interest to the members.